multiplayer-card-game/shared-types/doc/game-architecture.md

 ### Protocol Efficiency: Delta Updates
 *   **Problem:** Broadcasting the entire game state on every turn is simple but inefficient.
 As the game state grows, this consumes unnecessary bandwidth and can slow down updates.

 *   **Suggestion: Implement Delta/Diff Updates:** Instead of sending the entire state, calculate and send only what has changed.
 For example, instead of sending the whole `gameState` object, send a discrete event like `{ event: 'CARD_PLAYED', player: 'p1', card: 'king_of_hearts', nextPlayer: 'p2' }`.
-The client's state store (Zustand/Redux) is then responsible for applying this "patch" to its local state.
+The client's state store (Zustand) is then responsible for applying this "patch" to its local state.
 This drastically reduces payload size.
 To support this, you should **define a strict event schema** in your `src/types/` directory for all client-to-server and server-to-client events.

 ### Handling Latency: Client-Side Prediction
 *   **Problem:** Network latency can make the game feel sluggish, as a player must wait for a full server round-trip before their UI updates.